HOW TO STAND UP FOR YOURSELF

 Assertive behaviour essentially means to assert our opinion, control or balance in a calm and positive way (note: not aggressively!).
 The first step is to get really clear on your needs, ask yourself how you want to feel, what you want from your relationships, your career and your life.
 Start your sentences with “I want…”, “I would really love if…” or “It’s important to me that…:”.

 “I” is the most powerful letter…

 From basic assertion all the way up to really taking a stand, “I” proves to be the most powerful letter in our alphabet.
-Being super clear and straightforward about your feelings, wants and needs without all the unnecessary “padding” makes a huge difference to how we are perceived by others (and ourselves!).
-Use language and statements like…
+Being super clear and straightforward about our feelings, wants and needs without all the unnecessary “padding” makes a huge difference to how we’re perceived by others (and ourselves!).
+Use language and statements like:

-You can use what we like to call the “broken record” method, where you have a prepared statement that you repeat.
+We can use what’s called the “broken record” method, where we have a prepared statement that we repeat.
 For example, if someone continually asks you for money, continue to answer them with “I don’t have enough money to give you”.

 Learn to deal with the guilt

-If you are not accustomed to being assertive, it’s very possible that you’ll feel a little guilty.
+When we’re not accustomed to being assertive, it’s very possible that we’ll feel a little guilty.
 Learn to acknowledge it, but also teach yourself that it’s not a helpful or relevant emotion.